foxeronthepath/rock-paper-scissor/README.md

 - Round-by-round results
 - Game reset functionality

-## How to Play
+## 🎲 How to Play

 1. Open the game in your web browser
-2. Click on one of the three buttons (Rock, Paper, or Scissors) to make your choice
+2. Click on one of the three buttons (🪨 Rock, 📄 Paper, or ✂️ Scissors) to make your choice
 3. The computer will randomly select its choice
 4. The round winner is determined by the classic rules:
-   - Rock beats Scissors
+   - 🪨 Rock beats ✂️ Scissors
-   - Scissors beats Paper
+   - ✂️ Scissors beats 📄 Paper
-   - Paper beats Rock
+   - 📄 Paper beats 🪨 Rock
 5. The first player to reach 10 points wins the game
 6. Click "Play Again" to reset the game and start over

-## Installation
+## 💻 Installation

 No installation required!
 Simply download the project files and open `index.html` in your web browser.